Target planning "significant changes" after data breach - CNBC

-Malware was installed on the company's point of sale registers, Gregg Steinhafel said, and Target was working with law enforcement agencies to determine who did it and when it was done. ()
+Malware was installed on the company's point of sale registers, Gregg Steinhafel said, and Target was working with law enforcement agencies to determine who did it and when it was done. (link.reuters.com/gyx85v)

 Steinhafel did not give details of the planned changes.
 "We are in the middle of a criminal investigation as you can appreciate and we can only share so much," he told CNBC.